Hyle-org/devhub-hyle/docs/quickstart/example/first-token-contract.md

 !!! note
     In this example, we do not verify the identity of the person who initiates the transaction.
 We use `.simple_token` as a suffix for the "from" and "to" transfer fields, but the correct identity scheme should be used in production.

-See your contract's state digest at: `https://hyleou.hyle.eu/contract/$CONTRACT_NAME`.
+See your contract's state digest at: `https://hyleou.hyli.org/contract/$CONTRACT_NAME`.

-See your transaction on Hylé's explorer: `https://hyleou.hyle.eu/tx/$TX_HASH`.
+See your transaction on Hyli's explorer: `https://hyleou.hyli.org/tx/$TX_HASH`.

 ## Development mode